imadselka/imadselka/README.md

 <h1 align="center">Hey👋, I'm Imad</h1>
 <h4 align="left">A passionate developer from algeria.</h4>
-<p>Hi, I'm Imad Selka, a 20-year-old web developer and data science enthusiast from Algeria.
+<p>Hi, I'm Imad Selka, a 21-year-old full-stack developer and data science enthusiast from Algeria.
 I love creating websites and applications that are user-friendly, responsive, and data-driven.</p>

 <hr/>

 <h3 align="left">🔭Current Endeavors</h3>
-<p>I'm currently working on some fullstack projects that challenge me and spark my creativity.
-I'm also learning new tools and libraries to expand my knowledge and skills in web development and data science.
-I'm passionate about technology and always eager to discover new things.
-I wake up early, stay motivated, and keep learning every day.</p>
+<p>I'm a full-stack developer working on projects challenging and igniting my creativity.
+I'm passionate about technology and always eager to learn new tools and libraries to enhance my web development and data science skills.
+I have strong capabilities in Next.js and the MERN stack, and I'm well-versed in mobile development using Flutter, Python, and Java.
+I earned my Bachelor's degree from the University of Abou Bakr Belkaid in Tlemcen, Algeria.</p>

 <hr/>